Get started with MU

 You’ll start with core courses before receiving guidance from a faculty member to select an emphasis.

-The Truman School realizes that our students enter the online MPA program with varying degrees of post-baccalaureate work experience and factor your background into the structure:
+The Truman School realizes that our students enter the online MPA program with varying degrees of post-baccalaureate work experience and factor your background into the structure.

-30 credit hours: This structure is geared toward mid-career professionals with a minimum of five years of progressively responsible work experience eliminates the capstone and internship requirements.
+30 credit hours: This structure is geared toward mid-career professionals with a minimum of five years of progressively responsible work experience and eliminates the capstone and internship requirements.
 Students can still opt to pursue real-world skills-building opportunities for their own benefit.
 With appropriate documentation, students with public service-related work experience at the time of admission may be able to receive up to six credit hours for their work experience toward the internship and capstone classes.
 Applicants interested in this option should submit a statement of career eligibility with their application.
 Upon admission, students will receive further information about how to apply for credit.

 Across both structures, you’ll take 15 credit hours of core courses and 15 in your area of specialization.
 Keeping our students competitive, emphasis areas reflect demand for advanced competencies and skills, and are fulfilled through your elective credits.
 Specialization areas include the following: